jeamajoal/JVSHomeControl/docs/02-Components.md

 ## Custom switch driver (Hubitat)

-A common pattern is a custom virtual switch driver in Hubitat that:
+A common setup is a custom virtual switch driver in Hubitat that:

 - Represents a Google-linked device (or a Google routine) as a Hubitat switch
 - On switch command, calls your GAR endpoint